afenker1985/thebbqrev/_posts/2020-10-16 Kohlmeiers Cooker.md

 Either one of these will work for you, Jon.
 You can smoke a pork butt just as well on the Weber Kettle as you can on the Highland.
 If you've got a big cook coming up, you may just have to do it over a couple days with the kettle.
 (Or there's other options, too, to help you plan and manage a larger cook with a smaller cooker.)
 I know because I've smoked a butts on my Highland and Jumbo Joe.
 You can definitely grill easily on the Weber, and I'm sure you can grill excelently on the Highland.
 Grilling just isn't my strong suit.

 So, take your pick, Jon.
 Each cooker has positives and negatives.
 But either would suit you nicely.
+(And thanks for designing the site!)